davidchip/tagg/README.md

     - they should have an iframe like interface to begin with
     - eventually, merge the ideas of <a>, <iframe> and the <video> together
     - parts of sites should be portable, meant to fit into other sites
++ define what a meter / foot looks like in this world.
 + build git-repo sharing of objects (crack install <object>)
     - build demo layer (should be like github.io / heroku) of objects that can be installed
 + add collision detection (raycasting?)